shamiulshifat/Argo-on-Microk8s/gpu-installation-manual on ubuntu vm.md

 ```
 Install NVIDIA container toolkit:

 This toolkit is required to run GPU workloads in containers.
+No need to install separately, just nvidia driver install works for microk8s. can skip if nvidia-smi works. ubuntu 22.04 needed. microk8s gpu does not work on ubuntu 24.04 still.

 ```
 distribution=$(. /etc/os-release;echo $ID$VERSION_ID)